-And the war against Voldemort is, for various reasons, not simply going to be a case of the Avengers rolling straight over him.
+As for Voldemort, it's not simply going to be a case of the Avengers rolling straight over him.
 There isn't even really going to be a straight up war the way there was in canon, because Voldemort is not stupid and won't try and take them head on.
 In many ways it will be harder.
 This is not going to be a simple morality tale of the good guys always winning, no matter how it seems at first.
 Far from it.
 There will be suffering, there will be pain, there will be grief and by god there will be suffering.
 There will also be hope, joy, love and laughter.
 This story will not be just one thing.
 It will be many things, woven together, to form something greater.
 And hopefully the result isn't a garbled mess.

 So sit down, buckle up and hold onto your hats, people.
 It's going to be one hell of a ride.